gmmorris/simmerjs/README.md

 ### Basic usage

-To use Simmer to analyze an element and produce a unique CSS selector for it, all you have to do is call the global kanakanak variable as a function.
+To use Simmer to analyze an element and produce a unique CSS selector for it, all you have to do is call the global Simmer variable as a function.

 ```html